 He did not even know the word: uphill.
 He gathered all his attention to tackling this new challenge.
-He was especially careful to have all his suction cups securely attached to the surface before he released those of one of his tentacles to move it forward.
+He was especially careful to have all his suction cups securely attached to the surface before he released those on one of the tentacles he intended to move forward.

 He began climbing up, going forward, obviously.
-His eye was firmly fixed to the field of view close in front of him.
-When one walks forward one does not focus on the actions of tentacles at all.
-Therefore, it was no surprise that he had given moving forward this much attention, never before.
-To his astonishment he noticed, he could see every detail very, very close to him.
+His eye was firmly fixed on the field of view close in front of him.
+When walking under normal circumstances, one does not focus on the actions of tentacles at all.
+Therefore, it was no surprise that he had given moving forward this much attention as never before.
+To his astonishment he noticed, he could see every detail even they were very, very close to him.

 Was he going backwards?
 Certainly not!
 Was the concentration of exploring new territory fooling his mind?
 Possibly.
 He had stopped moving and focused all his attention on solving this dilemma.

 The problem was, with one eye it was not easy to look backwards.
-Therefore, Cedric focused his senses inwards and out into his tentacles.
+Therefore, Cedric gathered his senses inwards and out into his tentacles.
 This action was quite natural to him.
-Since he had only one eye, thus could look only one way at one time but all his tentacles needed guidance he relied mostly on his internal tactile feedback loop to steer their movements when a conscious movement was required.
+Since he had only one eye, thus could look only one way at one time but like in rare cases like this one, all his tentacles needed guidance.
+Therefore, he relied mostly on his internal tactile feedback loop to steer their motions when a conscious movement was required.

 Now he mainly turned his awareness in his backwards pointing tentacles.
-The clear indication was the location of two tentacles at the rear.
+There was a distinct indication of two tentacles at the rear.
 How could this be possible?
 Two in the front and two at the rear?
 This was against all common sense and knowledge.
 On the opposite side of one tentacle, there were always two and vice versa.
 This was pure and straightforward logic.